-- 9. After the epoxy has cured, sand the top and bottom of the Drag Spar Joiner flush with the drag spars and the foam wing.
+- 9. After the epoxy has cured, sand the top and bottom of the Drag Spar Joiner flush with the Drag Spars and the foam wing.
 If there are low spots fill them with light weight spackle before you apply the covering. - 10.
-Cut off the ends of the drag spar if it still runs past the wingtip and gently round off the tips to match the wing tip contour.
+Gently round off the tips of each Drag Spar to match the wing tip.

-Installing the Secondary 22.5" Carbon Spar:
+Installing the Secondary 10" Carbon Spar: